 Residential Treatment

-Medicaid covers residential treatment.
-Residential treatment places addicts in a rehab facility.
-This immersive atmosphere of Medicaid drug rehab offers rigorous therapy, counseling, and medical care.
+This immersive atmosphere of Medicaid drug rehab offers rigorous therapy, counseling, medical care, and all the treatments you may need.

 Detoxification